otago-polytechnic-bit-courses/ID623001-introduction-to-algorithmic-problem-solving/02-game-mechanics/lecture-notes/01-tower-defense-introduction.md

 Here, the **getter** just returns the variable - when we access `CurrentLevel` we will get whatever is in `currentLevel`.
 But in the **setter** method we say, whenever someone *sets* `currentLevel`, we will automatically get the correct visualization and activate it as well.

-Next, add the following code to the class:
+Next, add the following code to the `MonsterData` class:

 ```csharp
 void OnEnable()